 a. in the preparation of the annual accounts, the applicable accounting standards has been followed along with the proper explanation relating to material departures;

-d. the directors had prepared the annual accounts on a going concern basis;
+d. the annual accounts have been prepared on a going concern basis;

-e. the directors had laid down internal financial controls to be followed by the Company and that such financials controls are adequate and were operating effectively; and
+e. internal financial controls were followed by the Company and they are adequate and are operating effectively; and

-f. the directors had devised proper systems to ensure compliance with the provisions of all applicable laws and that such systems were adequately and operating effectively.
+f. proper systems have been devised to ensure compliance with the provisions of all applicable laws and such systems are adequate and operating effectively.